tushardhawale123/International-Debt-Statistics/README.md

 ### Installation
 1. Clone this repository
-2. Restore the database from `database/DebtStatistics_DB.bak`
+2. Execute the SQL scripts in the database folder to set up your database
 3. Open the `InternationalDebtDashboard.pbix` file in Power BI Desktop
 4. Update the data source connection to point to your SQL Server instance
 5. Refresh the data